sendgrid/sendgrid-go/USAGE.md

 ## Retrieve all IP whitelabels

-**This endpoint allows you to retrieve all of the IP whitelabels that have been created by this account.**
+**This endpoint allows you to retrieve all of the IP white labels that have been created by this account.**

 You may include a search key by using the "ip" parameter.
 This enables you to perform a prefix search for a given IP segment (e.g. "192.").

-A IP whitelabel consists of a subdomain and domain that will be used to generate a reverse DNS record for a given IP.
+An IP white label consists of a subdomain and domain that will be used to generate a reverse DNS record for a given IP.
 Once SendGrid has verified that the appropriate A record for the IP has been created, the appropriate reverse DNS record for the IP is generated.

 For more information, please see our [User Guide](https://sendgrid.com/docs/API_Reference/Web_API_v3/Whitelabel/ips.html).